Vegan Info

 The noteworthy point of this is the fact that the author, Eric Robinson, is a behavioural scientist and professor in psychology.

-Meat-eaters usually "forget" that drugs are given to animals, which can hardly make the eating of them, to be healthy.
+Meat-eaters usually "forget" that drugs are given to animals, which can hardly make animal consumption healthy.

 On 8 November 2023, Ktvq reported that "A drug commonly used by American farms to treat pigs faces potential removal from the market.
 The Food and Drug Administration issued a “final order to revoke” carbadox from the market due to concerns about its potential cancer risk in humans who consume pork products from animals treated with the drug."